How Do School Loans Show up on Your Credit Report?

 Yes, your student loans appear on your credit report and are factored into your credit rating, just like any other loans.
-That means they can provide a positive effect on your credit rating if you make payments promptly, or a negative effect if you miss payments or go into default.
+That means they can provide a positive effect on your credit rating if you make payments promptly, or a negative impact if you miss payments or go into default.

 If you take out a reasonable amount of student loan debt and make responsible payments on it after graduation, your credit report will reflect that you are a conscientious borrower who is good at financial management.
 This could make you look appealing when you need to borrow more money in the future.

-Needless to say, it is crucial that you keep your student loan in good standing since it can come back to haunt you when you try to buy your next car, your first home, or even when you apply for some jobs.
+It is crucial that you keep your student loan in good standing since it can come back to haunt you when you try to buy your next car, your first home, or even when you apply for some jobs.
 Here are some other points to keep in mind about the way student loans can impact your credit:

 Applying for federal student loans doesn’t show up on your credit report until you actually take out a loan.
 But if you still need additional funds beyond federal student loans to pay for your college expenses, you may decide to shop around for private student loans.
-These applications likely will show up on your credit, and may look bad if it looks like you're applying to too many lenders.
+These applications likely will show up on your credit, and may look bad if it seems like you're applying to too many lenders.

 It's not unusual to have problems repaying your loans once you're out of college and have entered the workforce (or are trying to do so).
 Here are some tactics that may help you deal with high student loan balances:

-A loan forbearance will allow you to stop making payments for a certain amount of time, or to temporarily reduce payments.
+A loan forbearance will allow you to stop making payments for a certain amount of time, or to reduce payments temporarily.
 A deferment or forbearance doesn’t hurt your credit score since that is considered as being “paid as agreed.”
 You may also want to take advantage of one of the income-based student loan repayment options which are more sensitive to the amount of money you have available.

-- Ignoring your loans doesn’t improve your situation.
+Ignoring your loans doesn’t improve your situation.
 If you do experience financial difficulty, trying to deal with student loan payments can feel like another burden on your shoulders.
 It might seem like it would be easier to crawl into a hole and hide, but that really just ends up making things worse.
 Late payments start showing up on your credit report and restricting your ability to make alternative payment arrangements.